spica-engine/spica/docs/content/guide/new-docs.md

 After the installation, navigate to [http://localhost:4500/spica](http://localhost:4500/spica)

 Fill the login form with the following credentials:
-**Username**: *spica*
+**Username**: _spica_
-**Password**: *spica*
+**Password**: _spica_

 > Note: After the installation, you may want to change the credentials before going live.

 ### 2. Create a User Bucket Schema

 Navigate to **Developer** -> **Bucket** (or [http://localhost:4500/spica/buckets](http://localhost:4500/spica)) in the left-hand menu.

 - Click the "+" icon on the top right toolbar.
 - Enter "Users" to "name" field and fill the "Description" field however you want
 - Delete all "Properties" by clicking the "trash" icon on each property.
-- Add the following properties:
-	- Add a "name" field and set its type to "String",
-	- Add a "email" field and set its type to "String",
-	- Add a "birthday" field and set its type to "Date"
+- Add the following properties: - Add a "name" field and set its type to "String", - Add a "email" field and set its type to "String", - Add a "birthday" field and set its type to "Date"
-- Click the "cog" icon on "name" field and check the following options:
-	- Primary field (which marks this field as primary)
-	- Visible on list (which makes this field visible on list view)
-	- Require (which marks this field a mandatory field to create an entry)
+- Click the "cog" icon on "name" field and check the following options: - Primary field (which marks this field as primary) - Visible on list (which makes this field visible on list view) - Require (which marks this field a mandatory field to create an entry)
-- Click the "cog" icon on "email" field and check the following options:
-	- Visible on list (which makes this field visible on list view)
-	- Require (which marks this field a mandatory field to create an entry)
+- Click the "cog" icon on "email" field and check the following options: - Visible on list (which makes this field visible on list view) - Require (which marks this field a mandatory field to create an entry)
-- Click the "cog" icon on "birthday" field and check the following options:
-	- Visible on list (which makes this field visible on list view)
+- Click the "cog" icon on "birthday" field and check the following options: - Visible on list (which makes this field visible on list view)
 - Move on to the "View" section of the form and arrange your entry form view by drag and drop
 - Click **Save** and wait for the page refresh.

 ### 3. Add entry to "Users" Bucket

 Navigate to **Content** -> **Users**, in the left-hand menu.

 - Click "+" icon on the top right toolbar.